 Like the Grand Mufti, embracing Hitler was Bose's way of acknowledging that he had no political future.
 Still, he died bravely and that redeemed his political failures.

 My great-uncle died in an aircrash in August 1945, so it is not possible to know what he might have said or done had he lived longer.

 But Sharat, his elder brother, lived till 1950.
-He could have spoken for his brother.
+He spoke for his brother.
 What he had to say was stupid shit.

 I do not want to be unfair to him – it is easy to criticise with hindsight and there is a chance that he condemned the Holocaust verbally in private and those with whom he spoke have not reported it.
 However, given the lack of such evidence to date and his failure to say anything in public, I feel it necessary to express my sorrow and remorse for this indefensible failing on his part.